vmd1/init0/content/guides/Overcomplicating-asset-serving.md

 ### OPTIONAL: Add a custom domain

-Go to your DNS provider, and add a cname entry for the domain you want to use (in my case `cdn.848226.xyz` , pointing to `vmd1.github.io` .
+Go to your DNS provider, and add a cname entry for the domain you want to use, pointing to `YOUR_USERNAME.github.io` (in my case `cdn.848226.xyz`, pointing to `vmd1.github.io`).
 Next up, let’s add it in the repo settings.

 ![Set the domain in GitHub Pages.gif](https://cdn.848226.xyz/v1/blog/media/posts/Overcomplicating-asset-serving/github-domain.gif)